Blood-Dawn/pocketsage/docs/ops_guide.md

 ## Secure export directory handling

 PocketSage writes CSV and PNG artifacts to a staging directory before bundling them into downloadable ZIP archives.
-The `_ensure_secure_directory` helper ensures this directory exists before writing:
+The `_ensure_secure_directory` helper in `pocketsage/services/admin_tasks.py` ensures this directory exists before writing:

 * The function always creates the directory (and any missing parents) before exports begin.
-* After creation, it attempts to set permissions to `0700`, restricting read, write, and execute access to the PocketSage process owner only. 【F:pocketsage/pocketsage/blueprints/admin/tasks.py†L43-L55】
+* After creation, it attempts to set permissions to `0700`, restricting read, write, and execute access to the PocketSage process owner only.

 ### Platform caveats

 `os.chmod` is a best-effort operation.
 On Windows hosts or filesystems that do not support POSIX-style permission bits, `_ensure_secure_directory` silently ignores `NotImplementedError` and `PermissionError`.
-In those environments, administrators should fall back to the host's native access control mechanisms (e.g., NTFS ACLs) to restrict export directories. 【F:pocketsage/pocketsage/blueprints/admin/tasks.py†L51-L55】
+In those environments, administrators should fall back to the host's native access control mechanisms (e.g., NTFS ACLs) to restrict export directories.

 ## Troubleshooting export permission issues